Lee Dae-hwi: 2017–2018: Wanna One, guest hosting

 Wanna One debuted at the Wanna One Premier Show-Con on August 7, 2017, at the Gocheok Sky Dome with the mini-album 1×1=1 (To Be One).
 He went on to represent the group in several appearances on variety shows such as Saturday Night Live Korea, Wednesday Food Talk, Amazing Saturday, Produce 48, Visiting Tutor and King of Masked Singer.

 He also continued to promote with Wanna One, including as a part of Wanna One's unit The Heal, as a duo with fellow member Ong Seong-wu.
 He participated as a lyricist of the unit's song, "Sandglass", which is produced by Heize.

 The group disbanded in January 2019.

 In 2018, Lee was involved in several prominent solo activities as an emcee.
 He was part of Global MC Crew on M Countdown, a music program on Mnet.
 He has also participated as a special emcee on music programs such as Inkigayo, M Countdown in Thailand, and the music festival KCON 2017–2018 during its stops in Los Angeles, Australia, Japan, New York, and Thailand.

 Lee has also composed and produced songs for the Produce 101 shows.
 During the first evaluation of the Produce 101 Season 2 program, he performed his own composed song, titled "Hollywood".
 After his debut in Wanna One, Lee had been actively released his own songs under his label, Brand New Music.
 His first released song under the label was "Good Day" which was included in MXM's first digital single.

 In 2018, Lee participated in the Mnet competition program Produce 48 as one of producer for the Concept songs, which was titled "See You Again".
 His other composed songs for his labelmates includes "Remember Me" by Kang Min-hee, "Wish You Love Me" and "Dawn", which was included on the MXM's first album More Than Ever.
+The group formally disbanded on December 2018 following the end of their contract with Swing Entertainment.